Jang Deog-cheon

-Jang Deog-cheon (Korean: 장덕천; Hanja: 張德天; born 28 November 1965) is a South Korean lawyer and politician serving as Mayor of Bucheon City in Gyeonggi Province from 2018.
+Jang Deog-cheon (Korean: 장덕천; Hanja: 張德天; born 28 November 1965) is a South Korean lawyer and politician serving as Mayor of Bucheon in Gyeonggi Province from 2018.

 Lawyer

 Jang was previously a legal advisor to the city from 2011 to 2015, Gyeonggi Province from 2017 to 2018 and Bucheon branch of Federation of Korean Trade Unions.
 He was also a lawyer at Bucheon office of Korea Legal Aid Corporation from 2016 to 2018 and a member of Incheon Regional National Labor Relations Commission from 2014 to 2015.

 In 2015 Jang filed the first case against the Ministry of Education to the Constitutional Court of Korea for later-impeached president Park Geun-hye's state-issued history textbook on behalf of his 10-years-old son and his spouse for violating their right to choose textbooks and breaking political impartiality of education.
 In May 2017 President Moon Jae-in scrapped that policy on his third day in office.
 In 2018 the Court dismissed the case as the policy does not exist anymore.